Skip to main content

 Discussions have also looked at how to extend the length of time a physician works (happily) – or to retire "well" in the community in a way that is helpful to one's colleagues without totally stopping practice.

-BC Centre for Disease Control (BCCDC) Provincial TB Services - Making the workplace more attractive for physician recruitment and retention
+BC Centre for Disease Control (BCCDC): Making the workplace more attractive for physician recruitment and retention

-Engagement with existing and past physicians has identified opportunities for changes that can make the workplace more attractive to new recruits, and reduce the departure of existing physicians.
-Their feedback identified a number of clinic flow, efficiency, and structural issues that hinder the patient and provider experience, along with recommendations for change.
+Engagement with existing and past physicians providing Tuberculosis services has identified opportunities for changes that can make the workplace more attractive to new recruits, and reduce the departure of existing physicians.
+Physician feedback identified a number of clinic flow, efficiency, and structural issues that hinder the patient and provider experience, along with recommendations for change.

 Phase two of the project includes discussions with BCCDC’s Chief Operating Officer, operational leaders, and MSA executives on taking specific steps towards implementing recommendations, leading to meaningful changes and a more attractive workplace.
 Learn more: physician feedback and recommendations>